Probabilistic approach to singular perturbations of viscosity solutions to nonlinear parabolic PDEs: Introduction

 Then, our aim is to describe the limit behaviour of fully nonlinear PDE \eqref{myw990} as $\varepsilon\rightarrow 0$ through averaging of the $G$-SDEs \eqref{myw201} under some appropriate assumptions.

 The averaging principle for SDEs was first studied by Khasminskii \cite{Kh} in 1968.
-Under some ergodicity assumptions, Khasminskii proved that the slow diffusion process converges weakly to the so-called averaged SDE, whose coefficients are characterized by integrals with respect to some invariant probability measure.
-Since then, the averaging principle for diffusion processes have been studied with great interest and moreover, it provides a useful approach for the research of singular perturbation problems for linear parabolic PDEs.
+Under some ergodicity assumptions, Khasminskii proved that the slow diffusion process converges weakly to the so-called averaged SDE, whose coefficients are characterized by integrals with respect to the related invariant probability measure.
+Since then, the averaging principle for diffusion processes have been studied with great interest and moreover, it provides a powerful tool for the research of singular perturbation problems for linear parabolic PDEs.
 In particular, Khasminskii and Krylov \cite{Kh2} established the averaging principle for diffusion processes in non-ergodic case, and obtained the limit behavior of linear parabolic PDEs without ergodic coefficients.
-We refer the reader to \cite{CF, FW,PS} and the references therein for more research on this topic.
+We refer the reader to \cite{CF,FW,PS, PV1, RX} and the references therein for more research on this topic.

 There is also a vast literature on the singular perturbations of nonlinear PDEs based on probabilistic argument.
-With the help of backward stochastic differential equations (BSDEs), Buckdahn and Hu \cite{BHP} studied homogenization of viscosity solutions to semilinear parabolic PDEs with periodic structures, and Bahlali, Elouaflin abd Pardoux \cite{BE1, BE} extended the results of \cite{Kh2} to semilinear parabolic PDEs.
+With the help of backward stochastic differential equations (BSDEs), Buckdahn and Hu \cite{BHP} studied homogenization of viscosity solutions to semilinear parabolic PDEs with periodic structures, and Bahlali, Elouaflin and Pardoux \cite{BE1, BE} extended the results of \cite{Kh2} to semilinear parabolic PDEs.
 In \cite{BI1}, Buckdahn and Ichihara considered homogenization of fully nonlinear parabolic PDEs in periodic case by stochastic control approach.
-For more research on this field, we refer the reader to \cite{BHP1,DF,PV} and the references therein.
+For more research on this field, we refer the reader to \cite{BHP1,DF,GT,PV} and the references therein.